MCCTeam/MCCTeam.github.io/source/guide/chat-bots.md

 **Minecraft Console Client** has a number of default built in Chat Bots (Scripts/Plugins) which allow for various types of automation.

+> **⚠️ IMPORTANT WARNING: Recently we have changed the configuration format from INI to TOML, this part of the documentation has not been updated, for the time being please refer to the `MinecraftClient.ini` for setting names, the descriptions and options should be up to date in most cases, but not guaranteed.**

 > **ℹ️ NOTE: Settings refer to settings in the [configuration file](configuration.md)**

 ## List of built-in Chat Bots